FunkyRobot73/tinyApp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.

+- Enjoy!!!
+I had a lot of fun creating this app.